Isn’t California lovely? Every time I visit, I dream about living there in a California style home.

 For those that don’t have the architectural luxury, you can still simulate one as if you did.
 White tiles add depth to the room and lighten things up, recreating sunlight without the sun!

-Remember the bigger the size of the tiles the larger the space looks and the less grout to clean.
+Remember the bigger the size of the tiles the larger the space looks and the less grout to clean in your California style home.
 We call that a win-win!

 7. Marvel in Marble